Qaizen/e-commerce/README.md

 - Clone repository onto your local computer.
 Run 'npm install'.

 ## Instruction:
 In the command line interface, enter 'npm run seed', then 'npm run start'.
-Go to Insomnia to view the routes.
+Go to Insomnia to GET routes to return a single ctegory, a single product, and single tag.
+POST, PUT, and DELETE routes for categories being tested.

 ## Link to GitHub: